Outpost Harry: 10-11 June

-Early on 10 June, K Company, 15th Infantry Regiment, commanded by CPT Martin A. Markley, had been briefed on an imminent attack, and he in turn briefed his men.
+Early on 10 June, K Company, 15th Infantry Regiment, commanded by Captain Martin A. Markley, had been briefed on an imminent attack, and he in turn briefed his men.
 Ammunition and communications were checked, as were final protective fires.

 During the night of the first attack, the PVA outnumbered Harry's defenders by 30 to 1.
-"All total, there was a reinforced PVA regiment of approximately 3,600 enemy trying to kill us," said Captain Markley.
+"All total, there was a reinforced PVA regiment of approximately 3,600 enemy trying to kill us," said Markley.
 Despite an intense barrage of defensive firepower and the detonation of Napalm, the PVA stormed the slopes of the outpost and soon penetrated the trenches.
 When K Company got under cover in bunkers, UN Variable Time (VT) artillery was called in to stop the attack.
 The artillery rounds exploded in the air rather than on impact, and this, plus hand-to-hand combat, finally drove the PVA from Harry that night.
 By morning, all but a dozen Americans had been killed or severely wounded.
 K Company was so depleted that they were immediately reinforced by a reserve platoon and then replaced by another company of the 3rd Battalion.
-In addition to a composite reserve committed by the 3rd battalion commander (COL Russell F. Akers Jr.), Companies E and C 15th Infantry were committed to reinforce.
+In addition to a composite reserve committed by the 3rd battalion commander Colonel Russell F. Akers Jr., Companies E and C 15th Infantry were committed to reinforce.
 One platoon of tanks from Heavy Tank Company, 15th Infantry, and one platoon of infantry were committed to the valley east of Outpost Harry as a diversionary force.
 This tank-infantry team proved to be of great value in channeling the enemy attack.

 M/Sgt (then Sgt.)
 Ola L. Mize was awarded the Medal of Honor for his actions on Outpost Harry that night.

 11-12 June

 B Company of the 15th and B Company of the 5th Regimental Combat Team (5th RCT) defended Harry.
 The PVA began with another massive artillery and mortar barrage, continuing through most of the night.
 PVA infantry crept in close through the artillery fire and had gained the trenches on the rear of the outpost where bitter hand-to-hand fighting ensued.
 Company B, 5th RCT, was used to reinforce the defenders, while the PVA attempted to reinforce the initial successful assault through the night.
 By daybreak, at approximately 05:45, the PVA again called off their assault and withdrew.

-On 25 September 2010, PFC Charles Johnson was posthumously awarded the Silver Star, 57 years after his death, by Brigadier-General Jeffrey Phillips, 3rd Infantry Division Rear-Detachment Commander.
+On 25 September 2010, PFC Charles R. Johnson was posthumously awarded the Silver Star, 57 years after his death, by Brigadier general Jeffrey Phillips, 3rd Infantry Division Rear-Detachment Commander.
 The 20-year-old soldier was credited with single-handedly trying to hold off PVA forces and protect nine or more wounded soldiers at Outpost Harry on 12 June 1953.